 Cons

 Sometimes it can be difficult to choose a dog food because there are so many options out there.
-When you just can’t make a choice, consider a trusted brand like Taste of the Wild.
+When you just can’t make a choice, consider a trusted brand like Halo.

-Formulated with novel proteins including real salmon, this grain-free dog food recipe includes peas and sweet potatoes that deliver the highly-digestible energy your active pup needs; natural antioxidant support from real fruits and vegetables; and dried chicory root for prebiotic support and a healthy digestion.
+Formulated with novel proteins including real deboned salmon, this grain-free dog food recipe includes potatoes and sweet potatoes that deliver the highly-digestible energy your active pup needs; natural antioxidant support from vegetables; and live probiotics for gut support and a healthy digestion.

 It’s fully packed with animal protein.
-Aside from the fresh salmon, the recipe also includes salmon meal and smoke-flavored salmon to up the flavor content and make it more enticing to your pup.
+Aside from the fresh salmon, the recipe also includes salmon meal and pork meal to up the flavor content and make it more enticing to your pup.

 Pros